hexylena/hello-world-interactive-environment/README.md

 * In the UI the container should load (with a nice spinner) and then you should see this image:
   ![](./hello-world.png)

+  where file.txt contains the content of the file which was mounted through the /import/

 Environment Variables
 =====================